djwhsdj/VW-SDK/README.md

 ### main.ipynb
 You have to input the information such as the network, array size, and so on...

-### utils.ipynb
-Functions for calculating the computing cycle.

 ---
 ## Mapping methods